daveho/Gervill4Beads/README.md

 ## Limitations

-Some details are currently hard-coded: for example, audio output from the GervillUGen is hard-coded as two channels with 16 bits per sample.
+Some details are currently hard-coded: for example, audio output from the GervillUGen is hard-coded as two channels with 32 bit PCM_FLOAT encoding.

 The code currently assumes that when the `GervillUGen`'s `calculateBuffer` method is called, a full frame of audio will be available from the `AudioInputStream`